swissbuechi/AzureAdDeployer/README.md

 The module is published on the PowerShellGallery.
 You can install this module directly from the PowerShellGallery with the following command

-`Install-Module -Name AzureAdDeployer -Scope CurrentUser`
+`Install-Module -Name AzureAdDeployer -Scope CurrentUser -Force`

 Make sure you also install the required [dependencies](#install-dependencies)